-The KTH guide to scientific writing
+The KTH Guide to scientific writing

-This is a guide to scientific writing in English.
-The guide is intended to help raise awareness of what constitutes good scientific writing.
-It aims to help you to make more informed choices regarding language and conventions.
-It also aims to help you develop strategies that can enhance your scientific writing and help you to find and use your academic voice.
+The KTH Guide is intended to help raise awareness of what constitutes effective scientific writing, and aims to help you to make more informed choices regarding language and conventions.
+The guide also aims to help you develop strategies that can enhance your scientific writing and help you to find and use your academic voice.

 A writing toolbox

 The guide has evolved out of the work we do with students at the the Centre for Academic Writing and Rhetoric and in our courses at KTH Language and Communication .
 The idea of a 'toolbox' is something that sometimes comes up in the course evaluation we receive from students, for example:

 “Before this course, I felt the lack of guidelines and often felt that I wasn't able to assess the quality of my writing because I didn't know what to look for in the text.
 This course filled this gap and has given me a toolbox that works as a guideline for improving my English.”

-We hope that this guide can function as a scientific writing toolbox for many writers at KTH, whether you are looking for guidance on, for instance, how to make your writing more concise, how to use a comma in an effective way, or how to organise your ideas in a paragraph.
+We hope that the KTH Guide can function as a scientific writing toolbox for many writers at KTH, whether you are looking for guidance on, for instance, how to make your writing more concise, how to use a comma in an effective way, or how to organise your ideas in a paragraph.
 It may even help to settle an argument when you are working with co-writers or participating in supervision meetings!
 We don’t pretend that there are always easy, straightforward answers to questions of language or conventions, or that everyone agrees on these things.
 What we try to do in this guide is to suggest why a particular choice may be most suitable and effective in a particular context.

 Why do we need this guide at KTH?